salt.modules.state#

 CLI Example:

-Specify a salt fileserver environment from which to look for the SLS files
+Specify a salt fileserver environment from which to look for the SLS files specified in the

 CLI Example: